Accomplishing Goals with an Undefined Heart Centre in Human Design

 Human Design is a unique system that combines principles from astrology, the I Ching, Kabbalah, and the Chakras.
 It offers a personalised map of your energetic design, providing insights into your personality, strengths, and inner workings.
 This map, known as your BodyGraph, helps in understanding how you interact with the world and make decisions.

-Your most aligned commitments arise from engaging your Inner Authority (IA), your inbuilt decision-making strategy.
-There are 7 different types of IA in Human Design, to find out yours, refer to your BodyGraph chart.
+Your most aligned commitments arise from noticing and trusting your Inner Authority, which is your inbuilt decision-making technology.
+There are 6 different types of Inner Authority in Human Design, to find out yours, refer to your BodyGraph chart.

 Here's a brief description of each Inner Authority in Human Design along with the percentage of the population they represent: